brickjawn/DevOpsBuddy/README.md

 **DevOps Buddy** is a comprehensive, production-ready DevSecOps security scanner that automates cloud misconfiguration detection, vulnerability assessment, SBOM generation, and compliance reporting.
 Built for modern cloud-native applications with seamless CI/CD integration.

+> ⚠️ **Note**: This package is currently in development and not yet published to PyPI.
+Installation must be done from source code.

 ## 🌟 Features

 ### Core Security Scanning